-Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods [updated]
+Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods

 The Board determines the policies on executive remuneration including the methodology on determination of each Director's remuneration.
-These policies are determined after being deliberated and reported by the Advisory Panel on Nomination and Compensation comprised entirely of the Directors who do not serve as Executive Officers, in which more than half of whose members being independent Outside Directors, in order to ensure independence and objectivity.
+These policies are determined after being deliberated and reported by the Advisory Panel on Nomination and Compensation comprised entirely of the Directors who do not serve as Executive Officers, more than half of whose members are independent Outside Directors, in order to ensure independence and objectivity.